opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 > If the endpoint is transitioned to self-managed Dashboards and the user intends to revert to the managed service Dashboards endpoint, they must repeat the same procedure, which involves changing the kibana_url in the security configuration file back to the managed service Dashboards endpoint.
 Until this change is made, the managed service Dashboards endpoint will remain inaccessible.

 > [!NOTE]
-> When using docker in EC2 instance, the self-managed dashboards cannot be accessed over the internet.
+> When using Docker in an EC2 instance, the self-managed Dashboards instance cannot be accessed over the internet.
 It is only accessible within the same VPC.

 # Summary